HiDiHlabs/ssam-lite/docs/source/index.rst

 SSAM-lite is a lightweight, browser-based implementation of the `SSAM framework <https://www.nature.com/articles/s41467-021-23807-4>`__.
 It provides the functionality of SSAMs most popular and widely used features in a graphical user interface with a few functions added for convenience and ease of use.
-It neiteher requires specialised computational experts nor hardware to handle and process data and thus can be run on a modest laptop.
+It neither requires specialised computational experts nor hardware to handle and process data and thus can be run on a modest laptop.

 The SSAM framework allows for cell segmentation-free identification of cell-types by integrating prior knowledge of